General

 If you qualify for the MDHHS subsidy, it will take the State 30 to 45 days to process your application.
 You’ll want to read through their form thoroughly.
 They will tell you what the State will pay and what you will need to pay.
 You can help this process go faster by making sure you have all of your paperwork ready and finding a child care provider that accepts the MDHHS child care subsidy.
 We can help you navigate this.

 Don’t wait.
-Get started today at Connect4CareKids.org or by texting KIDS to 42273.
+Get started today at Connect4CareKids.org.
+In Wayne County, you can also text KIDS to 42273.

 Message and data rates may apply.
 Message frequency varies.
 Terms: https://bit.ly/c4c-t.
 Privacy policy: https://bit.ly/c4c-p.